Tropical Storm Beta spurs hurricane worries for Texas

 A tropical storm warning was in effect for Bermuda.
 Large swells from Teddy were forecast to impact the Lesser Antilles, the Greater Antilles, the Bahamas and Bermuda, and were expected to impact the U.S. East Coast.

 Parts of the Alabama coast and Florida Panhandle were still reeling from the effects of Hurricane Sally, which roared ashore on Wednesday.
-At least two deaths were blamed on the system, and hundreds of thousands of people were still without power late Friday.
+At least two deaths were blamed on the system.
+Roughly 82,300 were still without power in the Florida Panhandle on Saturday.
+Gulf Power said 95% of its customers in hardest hit Escambia and Santa Rosa counties will have power restored by the end of the day Tuesday.

-Misty Rae and Drew Ruthrauff were celebrating their sixth wedding anniversary as they cleaned up the damage at their Navarre, Florida home.
-Everything in the couple’s garage was destroyed, including their jeep and boxes of childhood memorabilia.
+Meanwhile, residents in Springfield were warned to avoid contact with standing water after 5,000 gallons (about 19,000 liters) of raw sewage spilled into Lake Martin, according to a press release from county health officials.

-“It’s not really how we thought we were going to spend (our anniversary) but we’re together and we’re happy still,” Drew Ruthrauff told the Pensacola News-Journal.
-“We’re gonna get through this together and be better for it.”
+The Salvation Army was distributing roughly 9,000 meals Saturday at nine locations throughout the Panhandle.